Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Comparative Analysis: Claude Code, OpenClaw, and Hermes Agent

 The preceding sections documented Claude Code's answers to recurring design questions about loop architecture, safety, extensibility, context management, delegation, and persistence.
-To calibrate these findings, this section compares Claude Code with OpenClaw, an independent open-source AI agent system that answers many of the same design questions from a fundamentally different starting point.
-OpenClaw is a local-first WebSocket gateway that connects roughly two dozen messaging surfaces (WhatsApp, Telegram, Slack, Discord, Signal, and others) to an embedded agent runtime, with companion apps on macOS, iOS, and Android~\citep{openclaw2026}.
-Where Claude Code is a CLI coding harness bound to a single repository session, OpenClaw is a persistent control plane for multi-channel personal assistance.
-The two systems occupy different regions of the agent design space.
+To situate these findings within the broader agent design space, this section compares Claude Code with two independent open-source AI agent systems that answer many of the same design questions from fundamentally different starting points.
+OpenClaw is a local-first WebSocket gateway that connects messaging surfaces (WhatsApp, Telegram, Slack, Discord, Signal, and others) to an embedded agent runtime, with companion apps on macOS, iOS, and Android~\citep{openclaw2026}.
+Hermes Agent is a single Python process whose role is set by the entry point under which it was invoked, with one persistence layer and many surfaces fronting one runtime~\citep{hermesagent2026}.\footnote{Source-grounded reading of Hermes surfaced two cases where the project's own documentation has drifted from the implementation: \file{SECURITY.md} documents an approval-mode taxonomy of \texttt{on}/\texttt{auto}/\texttt{off} while \file{tools/approval.py}:721-750 returns \texttt{manual}/\texttt{smart}/\texttt{off}, and both \file{SECURITY.md} and \file{AGENTS.md} describe a delegation depth default of two while \file{tools/delegate\_tool.py}:128 sets \texttt{MAX\_DEPTH = 1}.
+We cite the source rather than the docs.} The Hermes distribution exposes three console scripts: \texttt{hermes} for the CLI and gateway controller, \texttt{hermes-agent} for batch runs, and \texttt{hermes-acp} for the Agent Client Protocol adapter that lets external IDEs host Hermes the way Hermes's own gateway can host other agents.
+Where Claude Code is a CLI coding harness bound to a single repository session, OpenClaw is a persistent control plane for multi-channel personal assistance, and Hermes is one process whose role and surface set are determined by which entry point launched it.
+The three systems occupy different regions of the agent design space.
 The value of the comparison lies in showing how the same recurring questions produce different architectural answers when the deployment context changes.